brocktopia/notes-at-idb/README.md

 # notes-at-idb Sample App

-> A note taking app that retrieves and stores location data for each note.
-I created version of [notes-at](https://github.com/brocktopia/notes-at) with back-end services and a database and I wanted to use that as a template to create a simpler version using LocalStorage.
+> A note taking app that retrieves and stores location data for each note. **notes-at-idb** stores all of it's data locally using IndexedDB for local storage.
+I created a version of [notes-at](https://github.com/brocktopia/notes-at) with back-end services and a database, and I wanted to use that as a template to create a simpler version using LocalStorage.
 I decided to go with IndexedDB instead and chose Dexie.js for the task.
 It was remarkably easy to swap Dexie.js out for the Axios.js services I was using in the other version.
 This app is written in VueJS and is based off of the VueJS [webpack-simple](https://github.com/vuejs-templates/webpack-simple) template.
 For detailed explanation on vue-loader, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).
+>
+> I've gone on to make this into a Progressive Web Application that can be installed on a supported device's home screen.
+Given that this version of the app uses IndexedDB, it is remarkably functional working without a network connection.

 ## Dependencies